 Update (April 17, 2017) -- The team of engineers and landscape architects currently re-designing 100th Avenue Northeast in the Juanita neighborhood will unveil its broad concept (PDF - 7.6mb) at an April 25 open house.
 The open house begins at 5 p.m. at the Juanita Community Church (10007 N.E.
 132nd St.).
 The concept recommends 15 feet for separated sidewalks and sidewalk-level bike lanes along both sides of most of the corridor.
 Project Engineer Laura Drake said the design process will continue through 2017.
-Residents can also participate in the open house through a web-based system that asks for their preferences on a range of features, such as street lighting, sidewalks and bicycle lanes and the configuration of the corridor's intersections.
+Residents can also participate in the open house through a web-based system until May 7.
+The web-based system asks residents' preferences on a range of features, such as street lighting, sidewalks and bicycle lanes and the configuration of the corridor's intersections.

 Here is the URL address to the online open house: https://100thavedesign.participate.online/

 Why Kirkland wants to redesign and rebuild 100th Avenue Northeast

 (Sept.
 17, 2015 PDF 650 KB)